Idler-Free Multi-Channel Discrimination via Multipartite Probe States: Results

-A CV-GHZ state can be constructed as the extension of a TMSV state to many modes.
-Indeed, such an $m$-mode state can be completely characterised by its CM (with zero first moments) \cite{multimodeGHZ},
+In order to devise fixed/dynamic unassisted block protocols for the discrimination of GPI channel patterns, we must specify a class of multipartite probe state.
+Here, we make use of the Gaussian analogue of the entangled GHZ state known as a CV-GHZ state which is designed as the extension of a TMSV state to many modes.
+Consider a probe-domain $\bs{s}$ which describes a collection of $|\bs{s}|$ channels over which an input probe state is irradiated.
+A CV-GHZ state defined over this probe-domain is a $|\bs{s}|$-mode, fully symmetric state denoted by $\Phi_{\bs{s}}^{\mu}$.
+It can be completely characterised by its covariance matrix (CM) with zero first moments \cite{multimodeGHZ},

-Here, $\mu$ denotes the energy (squeezing) of the state for shot noise $\frac{1}{2}$ and mean photon number (or signal energy) $N_S$.
-The symplectic spectrum takes the form,

-such that $\nu_{+}$ is $(m-1)$-degenerate.
-In order to capture maximal correlations (at finite squeezing), we use the bona fide condition $\nu_{\pm} \geq \frac{1}{2}$ to state that
+Here, $\mu$ denotes the energy (squeezing) of the state for shot noise ${1}/{2}$ and mean photon number (or signal energy) $N_S$, and $I$ denotes the $2\times 2$ identity matrix.
+Therefore, $V_{\bs{s}}^{\mu}$ is a $2|\bs{s}|\times 2|\bs{s}|$ real matrix which is fully symmetric.
+In order to capture maximal correlations at finite squeezing, we set the correlation parameters